Neuromurf/VSD-coursework/README.md

-# VSD-coursework
-# Digital SoC Design using open-source EDA tools
+# Digital SoC Design using OpenLANE

-This repository documents digital SoC design using OpenLane, an open-source RTL-to-GDSII flow built around the SkyWater 130nm (Sky130) PDK.
+This repository documents steps in execusing a complete desgin flow for a digital SoC using **OpenLane** which is an open-source RTL-to-GDSII flow built around the SkyWater 130nm (Sky130) PDK.

-## Section 1: Inspection of Open-Source EDA, OpenLane, and Sky130 PDK
+## Introduction to ASIC Design Flow and Open-Source EDA tools

-This section provides a quick overview of ASIC design pipeline and essential components involved in open-source ASIC chip design.
+This section provides a high-level overview of ASIC design pipeline, essential components involved in open-source ASIC chip design and open-source EDA tools specifically OpenLANE.

 ### High-level ASIC Design Flow
 ASIC design pipeline is a sequential series of processes, tools, and steps involved in designing, verifying, and manufacturing an ASIC.